plum-umd/cmsc330-public/projects/p7/README.md

 onto operations on resources:

-  - Read
+  - Read(resource)
-  - Update
+  - Update(resource)
-  - Create
+  - Create(resource)
-  - Delete
+  - Delete(resource)

-This enables a client (web page), running in a browser, to call methods on the back-end (server) simply by sending HTTP messages to the server.
+Thus, a REST API makes it appear to the client as if the data it is interested in is located at certain URLs.
+This enables a client (web page), running in a browser, to call methods on the back-end (server) simply by sending HTTP messages to specific URLs on the server.

-As an example, to view all the menu items from the menu with an ID of 1, we could type the URL `http://localhost:3300/api/item?id=1` in the browser window.
-Doing this sends a `GET` request to `localhost:3300` for  URL `/api/item` with parameter `id=1`.
+As an example, to view all the menu items from the menu with an ID of 1, we could type the URL `http://localhost:8080/api/item?id=1` in the browser window.
+Doing this sends a `GET` request to `localhost:8080` for  URL `/api/item` with parameter `id=1`.

-A more typical way to use a REST API is to use the command-line program cURL. cURL is a utility for transferring data over networks using various protocols.
+We can also interact manually with a REST API by using the command-line program cURL. cURL is a utility for transferring data over networks using various protocols.
 In particular, we're interested in the HTTP protocol, because that's how we communicate with our application's REST interface.

 To send an HTTP message using cURL, the basic command format is: